PurdueNWP/M1_SU2023/Week1/README.md

 git clone git@github.com:PurdueNWP/M1_SP2023.git
 ```
+You will be asked to provide the passphrase you created in step 1.a.

  -  These will make sure that your copy of the GitHub repository will be in your home directory as
 ```